 Columbus and Franklin County Metro Parks

-Art Camp is offered on most Mondays, Thursdays and Fridays.
-For $35 kids get two projects to paint from 1:30pm to 4:30pm.
-They will get to choose from canvas paintings, ceramics and wood cutouts.
+Art Camp is offered on most Wednesdays, Thursdays and Fridays from Dec 21-30.
+For $35 kids choose two projects to work on from 1:30pm to 4:30pm.
+They can choose from canvas paintings, ceramics and wood cutouts.
 Parents can stay if they want, or they can fill out a form and come back later!
 If kids finish early, there are games available.
-Kids are encouraged to bring a snack.
-The studio is sanitized regularly, and hand sanitizer is provided.
-Masks are strongly encouraged, but there is lots of room for social distancing when seated at separate tables.

 Art To-Gogh.
 Shop the website, or walk in to pick out a To-Gogh project.
 Each option includes supplies and instructions.
 Great gift idea!